paulocoutinhox/clean-emails/README.md

 Clean email script
 ==================

-This is a script to clean a file with a list of invalid or wrong emails
+This is a script to clean a file with a list of invalid or wrong emails from a file

 How to use
 ==================